DevZest/RDO.Net/src/Docs/articles/data_presentation_the_right_way.md

 In the end, your presentation layer can do little with the data model.

-### The Complex Controls
+### Complex Control

-The complex control, such as `DataGrid`, has very complex presentation logic.
+Complex control, such as `DataGrid`, has very complex presentation logics.
 Since these controls are built without existing presentation layer, these logics are naturally encapsulated into the control itself - the view.
 This puts the presentation layer into an embarrassed status: for simple control without complex view state such as `TextBox`, it has little job to do; for complex control such as `DataGrid`, the control has done the job.

 In the end, your presentation layer can do little with the view too.